zcaceres/builtwith-api/README.md

   date: '2016-01-20'
 })

+const companyName = 'Shell'
-await builtwith.companyToUrl(url, {
+await builtwith.companyToUrl(companyName, {
-  // Company name URL encoded
-  companyName: 'Shell',
   // Bring back domains in order of priority - the first result is generally the one we think the website is
   amount: 1,
   // Set the priority extension - if you know the country of the company supply the most likely TLD. i.e. for United Kingdom use 'uk'